-If you are looking to take your landscape photography to the next level, then you should be looking at making panoramic images that are created by shooting multiple images and merging them together while post-processing.
-In this article, we will look at how to shoot panoramas and stitch them in Photoshop – a process that is quite simple and straightforward.
+If you are looking to take your landscape photography to the next level, then you should be looking at making panoramic images that are created by shooting multiple photos and merging them together while post-processing.
+In this article, we will look at how to shoot panorama photos and stitch them in Adobe Photoshop – a process that is quite simple and straightforward.

 What is a Panorama?

 The dictionary defines a panorama as, “an unbroken view of the whole region surrounding an observer.”

 A panorama is an uninterrupted view of the whole region surrounding the viewer and a panoramic photograph is a photo of the whole view that you see.
 It is taken by shooting a series of overlapping photos of a scene and then later stitching them using a post processing software.
 The scene can be a vast landscape, a nightscape, a cityscape, an architectural structure, etc. and panorama photography is not so complicated as some might think.

 Now you may have a question – why shoot panoramic photographs when you have a wide angle lens that can shoot a wide scene?